jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (7) The Governor-General may by Order in Council issue a minerals programme that comes into force on the same date as the Amendment Act commences, and any such minerals programme must be treated for all purposes as if it were issued under new section 19(1) and all the requirements of that section had been satisfied.

 ### 4 Provisions about royalties
-(1) Despite anything in clause 3, new section 105A, or regulations made under new section 105A, any royalties to be calculated under a permit or a subsequent permit that is granted in exchange for an existing permit must continue to be calculated in accordance with the minerals programme that applied when the existing permit (or, if the existing permit is a subsequent permit, the initial permit to that subsequent permit) was granted.
+(1) Despite anything in clause 3, new section 105A, or regulations made under new section 105A, any royalties to be calculated under a permit or a subsequent permit that is granted in exchange for an existing permit must continue to be calculated in accordance with—
+  (a) the minerals programme that applied when the existing permit (or, if the existing permit is a subsequent permit, the initial permit to that subsequent permit) was granted; or
+  (b) the minerals programme for minerals (excluding petroleum) that came into force on 1 February 2008 if the permit holder opted into that programme in accordance with clause 1.7(2) of that minerals programme and old section 22(1)﻿(a).
+(1A) Subclause (1) applies on and after 24 May 2013 (the date on which this schedule was replaced by the Amendment Act).
+(1B) The chief executive, on application by a permit holder who opted in as referred to in subclause (1)﻿(b), may refund an overpaid royalty, or reduce a royalty amount payable, for a reporting period that applied (in whole or in part) on or after 24 May 2013 until the commencement of this subclause (so that the royalty that is paid or payable is consistent with subclause (1)﻿(b)).
 (2) Despite subclause (1), the period in relation to which the royalty calculations are made must be that specified in the current regulations made under new section 105A.
 (3) Subclause (1) applies even if the minerals programme that applied when the existing permit was granted is replaced.
 (4) However, if an existing permit is changed to cover a different mineral, royalties in respect of that mineral must be calculated in accordance with regulations made under new section 105A as those regulations apply when the change to the permit takes effect.